sumayasultana786/sumayasultana786/README.md

 👨‍💻 All of my projects are available at [https://github.com/sumayasultana786]

-💬 Ask me about SQL, PowerBI, ETL
+💬 Ask me about SQL, PowerBI, ETL, Azure Data Pipelines

 📫 How to reach me asumayasultanaibrahim@gmail.com